Mattjones444/Milestone-Project-2/readme.md

 Adaptions will need to be made to the code so that the random numbers generated for the answer options is not replicated in the same question.

+There is occasional interference on the hover effects caused by the cursor effect, where the highlighting colour flashes.
+Given more time to refine the site, this would be something to look into.

 Moving forward, it would improve the user experience if the levels of the game were organised in a hierarchical manner, so that the user would